 We have seen how much this program help professionals in every field, by improving their relationships (with clients, patients, consumers, students and colleagues) as well as alleviate empathetic distress, fatigue and burnout, while increasing their resilience, satisfaction and well being.

 Highly Qualified and Experienced Teachers, leaders in Australia in teaching mindfulness and self-compassion

-Our main presenters Marie Bloomfield, Psychologist and John Julian, Social Worker, are highly experienced, certified mindful self-compassion teachers who have received extensive specific teaching training in mindfulness and self-compassion programs by the founders of the Mindful Self-Compassion program: Christopher Germer, Kristin Neff, Steve Hickman and others.
-John and Marie are health professionals with 40 years each of extensive experience in mental health in the public, corporate, academic and private sectors.
+Our main presenters Marie Bloomfield, Clinical Psychologist and John Julian, Social Worker are Senior Certified Mindful Self-Compassion Teachers who have received extensive specific teaching training in mindfulness and self-compassion programs by the founders of the Mindful Self-Compassion program: Christopher Germer, Kristin Neff, Steve Hickman and others.
+John and Marie are health professionals with 40 years each of extensive clinical experience in mental health in the public, corporate, academic and private sectors.